11.6 Translation, Pacing, and Review Routine

 Test Your Knowledge

-Which review method best proves rule transfer?
+Which review method best proves that a rule actually transferred?

 A